Paul Sheehan (golfer)

 Paul Sheehan (born 26 January 1977) is an Australian professional golfer.

+Early life

+As a child, Sheehan was a junior tennis champion.
+At the age of 13, he took up golf.
+At the age of 16, he broke par for the first time.

+Professional career

+In 1999, Sheehan joined the PGA Tour of Australasia.
+He has played consistently on his home tour ever since.

 Sheehan plays mainly on the PGA Tour of Australasia and the Japan Golf Tour.
 He has featured in the top 100 of the Official World Golf Ranking.
 He has three wins in Japan, including the 2006 Japan Open, and one win in Australia.
 He has also played on the PGA Tour.
-He lives in Melbourne and plays at the Victoria Golf Club as a member.

 Sheehan finished 20th on the Nationwide Tour money list in 2006, giving him his first start on the PGA Tour.

-As a child, Sheehan was a junior tennis champion, then took up golf at age 13 and at 16 broke par.
-He joined the PGA Tour of Australasia in 1999 and has played consistently on his home tour ever since.
+Personal life

+Sheehan lives in Melbourne.
+He plays at the Victoria Golf Club as a member.